 Computing covers three strands: Information Technology, Computer Science and Digital Literacy- including internet safety.
 Within these strands, pupils are taught through a teaching cycle: Tinker, Teach, Create, Evaluate.
 Children are encouraged to explore a range programmes and apps prior to teaching.
 Following this, pupils are explicitly taught the computing skills and shown how the programme/app can be used effectively before applying this knowledge to create independently.

 Internet Safety is embedded throughout the curriculum.
+It is taught in conjunction with PSHE through a ‘Digital Me’ unit of work.
+Online Safety is continuously referenced across the curriculum within lessons where appropriate and is also addressed during regular assemblies, alongside the school’s core values.
 Pupils are encouraged to use technology safely, respectfully and responsibly.
 This is highlighted through the use of Seesaw, where children take responsibility to upload their learning and communicate and critique following our growth mindset ethos.

 Where appropriate children have the opportunity to use technology to showcase depth of knowledge and skills within other subject areas independently.